Ting Thai Caravan

 - Pre-theatre times 11.30am–6pm

-- Provides: Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables
+- Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu

 - Capacity: 49